joaocintrasilva/joaocintrasilva/README.md

 -----
 ## ABOUT ME ♤

-➤ Student of MS scientific enrollment at Universidade Estadual Paulista
+➤ Student of scientific enrollment at Universidade Estadual Paulista

 ➤ Conducting a technical course in Systems development at ETEC Dr. Julio Cardoso